 Being active can be a challenge in hot climates or when summer heat reaches the northern latitudes, so modifying our activities for hot weather can ensure that we maintain an active lifestyle, burn calories, and stay toned.
 If you would like to continue to exercise or adopt some new ideas for your summer workouts, keep reading for Tips to Beat the Heat and Stay Active

-Movement is essential to pain management
+Staying Active is essential to pain management

 Since movement is essential to pain management, a sharp mind, and mental health, finding the right mix of aerobic exercise, stretching and strength training may be as important as our food selections and sleep habits.
 If you are lucky enough to have a physical job, your choices are minimal; if your lifestyle and work are sedentary, do yourself a favor and find one or two activities that get your heart pumping and work your muscles.

 It used to be a way of life to milk cows and haul buckets of it to the cream separator, hoe the garden, mix and knead large batches of bread, heft bales of hay to feed livestock and chop wood for the stove.
 But with modern conveniences and city living, our muscles go underutilized and unchallenged if we don’t intentionally incorporate lifting, walking, and stretching into each day.

 While the farmer does his work regardless of temperature and becomes acclimated to more variations than most of us, he also wades through ditches to irrigate his fields, schedules his hardest work in the early morning, or even stops for a dip in the “crick” when the heat is overbearing.
 Heat-related medical conditions such as dehydration, heat exhaustion, or heat stroke are serious and dangerous, so how can we enjoy activities that cause the body to heat up when temperatures are already hotter than our bodies want to be?

 Before we consider adapting our workouts and activity to hot weather, here are a few tips for exercising safely when temperatures rise: